 What Percentage of the Population are Primarily Auditory Learners?

-Interestingly, the percentage of school children who’re auditory learners is a bit lower than the 30% for adults.
-About 20-30% of school-age children are thought to be auditory learners.
+Interestingly, the percentage of school children who’re auditory learners is a bit lower than the 30% for adults. ~20-30% of school-age children are auditory learners.
 (Source)

-How Much Faster Does the Human Brain Process Auditory Information Compared to Visual Information?
+Does the Human Brain Process Auditory Information Faster or Slower Compared to Visual Information?

-That said, combining learning methods is better than each individual learning style.
-Repeated studies have shown that retention rates for auditory learning can be as high as 75% when combined with visual aids.
+However, combining learning methods is better than each individual learning style.
+Repeated studies have shown that retention rates for auditory learning grows as high as 75% when combined with visual aids.
 (Source)

 On Average, What Percentage of Lecture Content do Auditory Learners Typically Retain?

 Auditory learners typically retain 75% of what they hear in a lecture.
 And as you saw from the stat above, if their teacher besides talking at least tries to teach visually as well, the learner’s retention rates will grow even more.
+This is especially true is the auditory learner is sufficiently visually intelligent.
 (Source)

 Proof to that is the recent study (that I link in the footer of the page) that showed the average person can remember only 10% of what they read, but 50% of what they hear and see.
 (Source)

-Also know that auditory memory peaks in most individuals between ages 20-25, which means students are most likely to benefit from receiving the bulk of their lessons in audio format.
+Also worth knowing is that auditory memory peaks in most individuals between ages 20-25.
+(Source) This means students are most likely to benefit from receiving the bulk of their lessons in audio format.
 In fact, in a recent survey 68% of students reported better understanding of complex topics when explained verbally.
 (Source)

 What Percentage of School-Age Children are Affected by Auditory Processing Disorders?

 Auditory processing disorders affect about 5% of school-age children.
-This basically means these 5% of children are either visual learners or kinesthetic learners.
-Not by choice, but because they can’t comprehend well auditory information.
+These 5% of children are either visual learners or kinesthetic learners and they struggle with comprehending auditory information.
 (Source)

 By What Percentage Can Music Improve Memory Retention in Auditory Learning?

-Music can improve auditory learning, with studies showing up to a 12% increase in memory retention.
+Music improves auditory learning, with studies showing up to a 12% increase in memory retention.
 The key here is that music should complement audio lessons and not overwhelm them.
 (Source)

 What Percentage of People Find Human Voices More Compelling Than Robotic Voices in Educational Content?